History of Germans in Baltimore

-The history of the Germans in Baltimore began in the 17th century.
+The history of Germans in Baltimore began in the 17th century.
 During the 19th century, the Port of Baltimore was the second-leading port of entry for immigrants, after Castle Garden in New York City.
 Many Germans immigrated to Baltimore during this time.

 Demographics

 In 1880, Germans made up the majority of the foreign-born population of Baltimore at 58% of all foreign born residents.
 16.9% (56,354) of Baltimore residents were foreign born, 32,685 of them Germans (including Prussians, Swabians, and Bavarians).

 In 1920, 19,813 foreign-born White people in Baltimore spoke the German language as their mother tongue.

 In 1940, 9,744 immigrants from Germany lived in Baltimore.
 These immigrants comprised 16% of the city's foreign-born white population.
 In total, 23,889 people of German birth or descent lived in the city, comprising 17.1% of the foreign-stock white population.

 As of 2000, 18.7%, or 478,646, of the Baltimore metropolitan area's population were of German descent, making it the largest European ancestral group.
 In the same year Baltimore city's German population was 48,423, 7.4% of the city's population.

 As of 2011, immigrants from Germany were the seventeenth largest foreign-born population in Baltimore and the German language was the sixteenth most common language of those who spoke English "less than very well".